 Step 4 – Currency Profits Have To Be Declared

 Income (or loss) from currency exchange needs to be reported.
-If you made currency exchange, you need to declare that.
+If you made a currency exchange, you need to declare that.
 For example, any Norbert’s Gambit with DLR needs to be tracked.

 I use the Bank of Canada to calculate the exchange rate.
-For each transaction in US currency executed outside a tax free account, I always convert the trading fees and proceeds in Canadian dollars using the exchange rate to properly calculate the currency benefit or loss.
+For each transaction in US currency executed outside a tax-free account, I always convert the trading fees and proceeds in Canadian dollars using the exchange rate to properly calculate the currency benefit or loss.

 The Bank of Canada tracks the last 10 years of daily exchange rates so it easily covers the 7 years of record you must keep.